Deya is an internet writer with an interest in motorcycles and many other topics.

-When you're in the market for a motorcycle one of the easiest places to start looking is Craigslist.
+When you're in the market for a motorcycle, one of the easiest places to start looking is Craigslist.
 Many riders list their motorcycles for sale or trade.
-So how do you narrow down the right one and avoid the scams?
+But how do you avoid the scams?

-While Craigslist scams do occur, and there are stolen bikes for sale, it is important to note that the vast majority of listings will be legitimate sellers just looking to sell their current bikes in order to upgrade to other ones.
+While Craigslist scams do occur, and there are stolen bikes for sale, it is important to note that the vast majority of listings will be legitimate sellers just looking to sell their current bikes so that they can upgrade to newer ones.

 For example, searching for "Yamaha R6" will yield 77 pages of results, while adding in the year of the model, 2009, will yield four listings total.

 You'll want to ask the owner a few questions before you decide to go to see the bike in person.